 There is little more annoying than finding a phone number on a mobile site--and having to type it in manually to make the call.
-A mobile web site design that makes sure that all phone numbers are clickable will get more calls.
-If the site is for an offline location that people will want to visit, display the address and other contact information prominently, so that it can be entered into GPS or other applications.
-Test out the site design on a few different cell phones; visit the areas you'd most like your visitors to see, and test the easy of accessing them.
+A mobile website design that makes sure that all phone numbers are clickable will get more calls.
+If the site is for an offline location that people will want to visit, display the address and other contact information prominently so that it can be entered into GPS or other applications.
+Test out the site design on a few different cell phones; visit the areas you'd most like your visitors to see and test the ease of accessing them.
 Then get people completely unfamiliar with your site to do the same and work with their input.

 Show, don't tell works as well in visual design as it does in literature.
 Take a look at some of the better designed mobile sites.
 See how easy it is to access information, read an article, read a menu, make a call, find directions and actually use the site.
 Then look at others.
 It's easy to tell which mobile sites were designed with the customer in mind--and in which the customers were afterthoughts.
 A decision to implement good, effective, accessible mobile web site design is the best one a business can make.

 Look the images - It's not hard to tell what the issues are with bad mobile web design.